Since 1908, Good Shepherd has provided long-term care for people with severe neurological and physical disabilities.

 Today, Good Shepherd offers two state-of-the-art long-term care facilities with a total of 159 beds:

-Both locations are designed for individuals 12 years of age and older, who require residential nursing care.
+Both nursing homes are designed for individuals 12 years of age and older, who require residential care.

 Good Shepherd's long-term care facilities have received five stars from US News & World Report's Best Nursing Homes 2014.

 Diagnoses served in Good Shepherd's long-term care homes include:

 - Brain injury